 7. Cereal rainbows

 If you have construction paper, a glue stick, cotton balls and some Froot Loops or other ROYGBIV-hued cereal, you can have this cute Froot Loop rainbow craft from Amy Which Way Blog.
 And once you have the rainbow under your belts, you can try your hands at other Froot Loop crafts, such as birdfeeders and flowers.

 Yes, it’s messy, but there are serious benefits to painting for your child.
 An open-ended activity that will help your child exercise his imagination, painting — be it a piece of paper, a ceramic figurine or a box — will develop your 3-year-old’s social, emotional, cognitive and even physical development.
 Worth the cleanup?
 Definitely.

 9. Worm rescuing

-Three-year-olds love to hunt and explore, so this cute “worm rescuing” activity from Sessions with Minnie is a fun way to spend an hour.
+Three-year-olds love to hunt and explore, so this cute “worm rescuing” activity from Taylor Finnerty is a fun way to spend an hour.
 Place some wet spaghetti (worms) in chocolate pudding (mud) and have your little one hunt for them with a magnifying glass (if you have one), and then rescue them with kid-friendly tongs.
 It’s great for honing fine motor skills.

 10. Water Beads and shaving cream

-Why let your child play with just Water Beads, which yes, are a great sensory toy, when they can play with Water Beads and shaving cream?
+Why let your child play with just Water Beads when they can play with Water Beads and shaving cream?
 Double the mess?
 Yes.
 But definitely double the fun.
-Hide Water Beads under a bed of shaving cream and have your child find them.
+Hide Water Beads under a bed of shaving cream, a la Little Learning Club, and have your child find them.
 Simply wash the beads — and your child — off when you’re finished.